dotjari/ConsoleGraphics/README.md

 # ConsoleGraphics
 A library I made between February and June 2021 for graphics in Microsoft Windows command prompt.
-The code might be bad because the Windows API is low level and I've robed a lot of the StackOverflow code, LOL.
+The code might be bad because the Windows API is low level and I've copied a lot of the StackOverflow code, LOL.

 To compile just use G++ like this:
 ```